What Are LLC Guaranteed Payments?

 How Partners and LLC Members Are Paid

 Partners in a partnership and LLC members can be paid in several ways.
-Two common types of payments are distributive share and guaranteed payments:
+Two common types of payments are distributive share and guaranteed payments, or a combination of these two payment methods:

 Distributive Share: They can receive a share of the income of the business, based on the agreement between the owners.
 For example, if Tom and Teresa each own 50 percent of an LLC, each will be paid 50 percent of the profits.
 If the profit (net income) for a year is $80,000, each owner could be paid $40,000.